Western New York's Largest Supplier of Reclaimed & Surplus Building Material

 reuse at Livestrong Foundation

 Not only is the Livestrong Foundation fighting to improve the lives of people across the nation and the world living with cancer, their National Headquarters in East Austin, Texas, is an amazing example of reuse in action.
 Previously a paper plant built in the 1950’s, this LEED Gold Project now models the tremendous artistic and aesthetic potential of incorporating existing elements and reclaimed materials into design and rehabilitation.
-In this second photo, you can see how the old manufacturing building was modified and fashioned with a new sawtooth roof.
-To accomplish this new design modification, which greatly increases natural lighting … Read more
+The final photo demonstrates how even the laminate beams were incorporated and used for benches around a large general purpose meeting space and throughout the space.
+The floors were the existing concrete … Read more

 Super Insulate Your Home…